ivadomed/ivadomed/docs/source/tutorials/one_class_segmentation_2d_unet.rst

      a ground truth segmentation is aligned with all contrasts, for a given subject.
 In this tutorial, only one channel will be used.

 - ``training_time:num_epochs``: the maximum number of epochs that will be run during training.
-Each epochs is composed a training part and an evaluation part.
+Each epoch is composed of a training part and an evaluation part.
 It should be a strictly positive integer.

   .. code-block:: xml